 Recommendation Systems Development and Advancement

 The development of customization systems as a separate theoretical area started in the mid’s 1990s.
-And it was the first ACM RecSys Conference (Minnesota, 2007) to expand the studies.
-It’s announced that during the conference held in Seattle, the challenge focus would be on fashion recommendations and the task would be to predict the item that was purchased in the session (with given a sequence of item views, the label data for those items, and the label data for all candidate items).
+It was the first ACM RecSys Conference (Minnesota, 2007) to expand the studies.
+It’s announced that during the conference held in Seattle, the challenge focus would be on fashion recommendations and the task would be to predict the item that was purchased in the session (given a sequence of item views, the label data for those items, and the label data for all candidate items).

 One more company has made great recommender systems implementation, and this is Amazon.
 The company examines users’ preferences and interactions to determine the items a customer has earlier purchased or viewed or the items they might have in their baskets or wish lists to offer relevant recommendations to consumers and enhance their experience.